iusx/iusx/content/about.md

     value: "F.D.S.A.T."

 hobbies:
-    - title: "Bikes"
+    - title: "AI has killed someone."
-      info: "Yes, I have a bicycle."
+      info: "The humans who were killed by the AI."
       url: ""
     - title: "Darwin Award"
       info: "Potential Recipient"